 'As a black female South African visiting a Chilean base I was the only person of my hue.
 It was very unsettling at first ...
-I raised this concern with my project leader, Juan, and [he] made me feel a little at ease, although this is something that needs to be addressed." -Rudzani diversity.'-Rudzani
+I raised this concern with my project leader, Juan, and [he] made me feel a little at ease, although this is something that needs to be addressed." -Rudzani the words of some wise diversity.'-Rudzani